MicrosoftDocs/win32/desktop-src/Memory/reading-and-writing-from-a-file-view.md

 ---
-Description: 'To read from a file view, dereference the pointer returned by the MapViewOfFile function as shown in the examples below.' ms.assetid: 'c2a3da09-d116-4c2c-9e6c-ec9e80c88b99'
+Description: To read from a file view, dereference the pointer returned by the MapViewOfFile function as shown in the examples below. ms.assetid: c2a3da09-d116-4c2c-9e6c-ec9e80c88b99
-title: Reading and Writing From a File View
+title: Reading and Writing From a File View ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Reading and Writing From a File View